 Taking some bone from the longer leg once growth is complete to even out leg lengths.

 Surgery to lengthen the shorter leg.
-This surgery is more involved than surgery to shorten a leg.
+This surgery is more complicated than surgery to shorten a leg.
 During this surgery, cuts are made in the leg bone.
 An external metal frame and bar are attached to the leg bone.
 This frame and bar slowly pull on the leg bone, lengthening it.
 The frame and bar must be worn constantly for months to years.
-When the frame and bar are removed, a leg cast is usually required for several months.
+When the frame and bar are removed, a leg cast is often needed for several months.
 This surgery requires careful and continued follow-up with the surgeon to be sure that healing is going well.

 Physical therapy to strengthen and lengthen muscles.
 This is especially helpful after surgery.

-A child with an LLD has no activity restrictions.
-Treatment of LLDs usually leads to a good outcome.
-If a larger LLD is not treated, back, hip, and knee problems often result as the child grows.
+A child with an LLD often has no activity restrictions.
+Treatment usually leads to a good result.
+If a larger LLD is not treated, back, hip, and knee problems often occur as the child grows.